 While most ferries do precisely what they are designed to do, some have restaurants, entertainment areas, brief tours, and even housing quarters.

-Because of the narrow channels, these boats are often tiny in size, which adds to their maneuverability.
+These boats are often tiny because of the narrow channels, which adds to their maneuverability.

-A ferry is a type of public transportation that is planned and built for short-distance travel.
+A ferry is a type of public transportation planned and built for short-distance travel.

-Centre Consoles are fantastic fishing platforms since they have a hull with no cabin or foredeck and the helm station in the middle of the boat.
+Center Consoles are fantastic fishing platforms because they have a hull without a cabin or foredeck and the helm station in the middle of the boat.

 Furthermore, these boats are designed for sport fishing and operate in rough offshore waters with abundant ocean fish.